 Professional Master's Programme in Søren Kierkegaard

-The Søren Kierkegaard Research Centre offers Master’s programmes to working people who have both previous long- or medium-term higher education qualifications and relevant work experience.
+The Søren Kierkegaard Research Centre at the Faculty of Theology offers Master’s programmes to working people who have both previous long- or medium-term higher education qualifications and relevant work experience.
 The subject of the Master’s programme is agreed between the student and supervisor so that its content reflects the student’s prior education and work experience.

 A continuous-education Master’s programme is organised as a part-time programme, normally over two years, so that students can combine education and work.
 The programme includes a number of courses in which highly qualified teachers impart research-based knowledge.

 Successful completion of a continuous-education Master’s programme at the Søren Kierkegaard Research Centre confers the right to the title Master of [main subject].

 Details of all of the University of Copenhagen’s Master’s and diploma programmes are available on the University’s continuing and further education pages.

 You are welcome to contact Anja Mee Foldberg for further information tel.: +45 35 32 39 59 or e-mail: firstname.lastname@example.org

 The Søren Kierkegaard Research Centre’s continuous-education Master’s programme belongs under the Board of Studies for Theology.